UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_08.md

 Let’s take a look at how we can do this, looking at the `exponent_a_list` function.

-Inside this one notebook `exponent` we have written our test but they’re kind of out of place and not really relevant exactly for our analysis in this notebook.
+Inside this one notebook `exponent`, we have written our test, but they’re kind of out of place and not really relevant exactly for our analysis in this notebook.

 ---